clemsonciti/palmetto-documentation/pages/documentation/howtos/userguide_howto_use_bigmem_nodes.md

 ---
-title: How to use the big-memory machines
+title: How to use the big-memory nodes
 keywords: [memory,bigmem]
 sidebar: documentation_sidebar
-permalink: userguide_howto_use_bigmem_machines.html
+permalink: userguide_howto_use_bigmem_nodes.html
 ---

 Phase 0 of the cluster contains
-"big memory" machines, each with a large amount of RAM.
+"big memory" nodes, each with a large amount of RAM.
+See the output of `whatsfree` for the configuration (amount of cores/RAM available in each of these nodes).

-To use these machines, you must submit jobs to the special `bigmem` queue.
+To use these nodes, you must submit jobs to the special `bigmem` queue.
 For example, in your job script you can include the `#PBS -q bigmem` directive: